varnish/Varnish-Book/varnish_book.rst

 .. man pages and help commands
 Varnish installs several reference manuals that are accessible through the manual page command ``man``.
 You can issue the command ``man -k varnish`` to list the manual pages related to Varnish.
-The command ``man varnishd``, for example, retrieves the manual page from the Varnish HTTP accelerator daemon.
+The command ``man varnishd``, for example, retrieves the manual page of the Varnish HTTP accelerator daemon.

 Also, some commands have a help option to print the usage of the command.
 For example, ``varnishlog -h`` prints the usage of the command, and lists its options with a short description of them.